Product Portfolio Management

 - Balancing the portfolio: Ensure a balanced mix of products in terms of risk, profitability, and growth potential.
 This might involve investing in new innovations, maintaining steady performers, or divesting from underperforming products.
 The aim is to have a diversified portfolio that mitigates risks and exploits market opportunities.

-- Allocating resources strategically: Based on the analysis and desired portfolio balance, allocate resources (budget, people, time) to different products or initiatives.
+- Strategic resource management: Based on the analysis and desired portfolio balance, allocate resources (budget, people, time) to different products or initiatives.
 Prioritize investments based on strategic importance, potential return, and alignment with overall business goals.

 - Developing and maintaining roadmaps: Create a roadmap for each product and an overarching roadmap for the entire portfolio.
 These should outline key milestones, initiatives, and time horizons.
 Regularly update these roadmaps to reflect changes in market conditions, customer needs, or business priorities.